isaac-mason/navcat/docs/README.template.md

 See the "Custom GLTF NavMesh" Example to see how to use an "externally generated" navigation mesh with navcat:

 <Example id="example-custom-gltf-navmesh" />

+## Saving and Loading NavMeshes

+Because the navigation mesh is a normal JSON-serializable object, you can easily save and load navigation meshes to/from disk, or send them over a network.
+It is as simple as `JSON.stringify(navMesh)` and `JSON.parse(navMeshJsonString)`, really.

 ## Debug Utilities